 After the main meal service, a walk-up bar stocked with snacks and refreshments was set up in the galley for Business and First Class passengers.
 It was a very nice spread of a large assortment of snacks that was constantly replenished during the flight.

-90 minutes prior to landing, breakfast was served.
+90 minutes before landing, breakfast was served.
 I choose the broccoli and red pepper strata, with smoked chicken sausage and roasted potatoes.